osaether/dbus-inverter-ctrl/README.md

 # Running

 Normally the service will be started by a daemontools run script.
-However, to run it manually on, use this command:
+However, to run it manually, use this command:

     python dbus_inverter_ctrl.py